 Example: We plan on having 100–150 attendees.

-- She is self-assured.
+- She is a high-quality job candidate.

 Use exclamation marks sparingly.
 Don’t use one to generate excitement; only use an exclamation mark if the user is actually experiencing something exciting.
 You can also use an exclamation mark for something cautionary, like “Stop!” or “Watch out!”